KILLED IN ACTION

 |

 1. Buried at sea, Nansei Shoto, Okinawa.
 2. U.S. Armed Forces Cemetery, Zamami Shima, Okinawa.
 3. 7th Div.(INF) Cemetery, Hagushi, Okinawa.
-4. James R. Reaves was re-assigned to the USS Curtis
+4. Unknown location as of this writing.
+5. James R. Reaves was re-assigned to the USS Curtis

-crew member to 7.
-Leon Wright was re-interned at
+crew member to 8.
+Leon Wright was re-interred at

 |